jgato/jgato/random_docs/debugging_AI_installation.md

 *Disclaimer: This is not an official Red Hat documentation.
 Just our experience working on this kind of issues.
 There are thousands of combinations and cases that we cannot cover on this tutorial.
-But, it would help you with some tips on you debugging issues creating clusters.*
+But, it would help you with some tips on you debugging issues creating clusters.
+The work done here used OCP 4.13, ACM 2.7 and ZTP 4.13*

 # Debugging clusters deployment with Openshift Assisted Installer and baremetal servers